 Tides: Tide tables

-Site entry/exit: The beach is a long walk from the car park so take your time and two trips to carry your kit to the shore.
+Site entry/exit: The beach is a long walk from the car park so drive as far down to the beach as you can and drop off your dive kit then take your time and two trips to carry your kit to the shore.
 Its an Easy entry into the water by walking down the beach...

 Underwater directions: Keep to the east which is your left facing the sea and swim in and out all the gully's and return the same way.
 The seabed is sandy with rocks and seaweed.
 This dive site is famous for Tompot Blennies, Squat Lobsters, Rocklings, Squid, Cuttlefish, Dogfish as well as the usual wrasse and Pollack.
 In the centre of Prussia Cove, there is the wreckage of HMS Warspite a Queen Elizabeth-class battleship which sank under tow to the breakers yard.